Skip to content

 5. PPE for infection prevention and control

-Amref is providing masks, aprons, and sanitisers to frontline health workers in mpox hotspots and throughout programmes in affected countries, so that work can continue amid the outbreak.
+Amref is providing masks, aprons, and sanitisers to frontline health workers in mpox virus hotspots and throughout programmes in affected countries, so that work can continue amid the outbreak.

 5. PPE for infection prevention and control